 It is important to take drug addiction very seriously in Manitoba.
-When a drug addiction is ignored it usually leads to even more people becoming addicted to drugs.
+When drug addiction is ignored it usually leads to even more people becoming addicted to drugs.
 An increase in the number of drug addicts usually leads to an increase in unemployment, crime, homelessness, and suicide.
 There are several things that the Manitoba government can do to help control the drug problem.

 The first thing is to make sure that all drug laws are enforced.
-The first reason to enforce the drug laws is to help discourage people from becoming involved in drugs in the first place.
+The first reason to enforce drug laws is to help discourage people from becoming involved in drugs in the first place.
 Knowing that they could be convicted of a crime is often enough of a deterrent to convince people that they shouldn't even experiment with drug use.

 The second reason to make sure that drug laws are enforced is that it helps get the dealers and users off the street.
 By not making these people accessible to the general population, it becomes harder for the rest of the population to get their hands on drugs.

 The best reason to make sure that drug laws are being upheld is that being convicted of a drug violation is the only way to convince a person that they really have a drug problem.
 Until they are caught, the person usually feels that they have their drug problem under control.
 By being convicted of a crime, the government can force the person to get into rehabilitation and hopefully overcome their addiction.

 Most of the drug rehabilitation programs in Manitoba are financed by the government.
 The problem is that there aren't enough of them.
-The biggest problem is that the programs are very difficult to get into; every single one has a very lengthy waiting list, whether it's for treatment or counseling.
+The biggest problem is that the programs are very difficult to get into; every single one has a very long waiting list, whether it's for treatment or counseling.